Akashdip-N/NASA-API-Explorer/README.md

 ### 2. 222 Error Code
 This error code means that the `port number` of the backend server is already in use, or the `PORT` variable in the file is different from the one in the backend.

-To resolve this follow these steps:
+To resolve this, follow these steps:
 </br>✅ Check if another instance of the backend server is running. </br>
 ✅ If so, first change the `PORT` variable in the `backend/.env` file.
 For example, change it to `5000` like this:
 ```plaintext